-At December 31, 2017 and 2016, the Authority reported a liability of \$1.0 million and \$1.7 million, respectively, for its proportionate share of the Retirement System net pension liability.
-The net pension liability was measured as of April 1, 2017 and 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of April 1, 2016 with update procedures used to roll forward the total pension liability to March 31, 2017.
-The Authority's proportion of the net pension liability was based on a projection of the Authority's long-term share of contributions to the pension plan relative to the projected contributions of all participating members, actuarially determined.
+At December 31, 2018 and 2017, the Authority reported a liability of \$0.31 million and \$1.0 million, respectively, for its proportionate share of the Retirement System net pension liability.
+The net pension liability was measured as of April 1, 2018 and 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of April 1, 2017 with update procedures used to rollforward the total pension liability to March 31, 2018.
+The Authority's proportionate share of the net pension liability was based on a projection of the Authority's long-term share of contributions to the pension plan relative to the projected contributions of all participating members, actuarially determined.